 In North Dakota, other common requirements the DOT may impose on older drivers include limiting driving to:

-Procedures for getting back a license that has been suspended or revoked in New Mexico differ according to the situation.
+Procedures for getting back a license that has been suspended or revoked in North Dakota differ according to the situation.
 For specifics in an individual situation, contact one of the DOT offices located throughout the state.

 Disabled person parking placards and license plates can be issued to drivers with impaired mobility if a licensed medical practitioner certifies the condition.